 It also had the perfect amount of heat radiating out of the sides to warm our hands on chilly mornings.

-TOAKS offers a titanium lid for $4.95 that weighs 0.5 oz.
+TOAKS offers a titanium lid that weighs 0.5 oz.
 Although the lid is designed for heat retention rather than drinking, it’s a nice addition to keep coffee warm between sips.

 Best Value: GSI Outdoors Infinity Backpacker Mug

-For only $9.99 you get a lot of bang for your buck with the GSI Outdoors Infinity Backpacker Mug.
+For an affordable price you get a lot of bang for your buck with the GSI Outdoors Infinity Backpacker Mug.

 Not only is it our Best Value pick, it was one of our overall favorites, beating out most of the expensive titanium mugs.